Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Numerical Analysis on Synthetic Distributions

 where all $U$, $H$, and $W$ are independent univariate r.v.s. representing the exogenous input, the model noise, and the measurement noise, respectively.
 In these systems, the nominal model is still $\eta_{\theta,\mathbf{0}}(\cdot,\cdot)$.
 We perform experiments on a linear AR system (\textit{ARX}) and a non-linear AR system (\textit{NARX}); their expressions for $\eta_{\theta,\delta}(\cdot,\cdot)$ are presented in Table~\ref{tab:eta_autoregressive}.\footnote{In-depth details for these constructions are in \ref{sec:exp-desc}.} For these AR systems, an input sampling corresponds to $(X_j)_{j=1}^n = (Y_{j-1},U_j)_{j=1}^n$; hence, the temporal dependency between instances of the input implies that $\mathbf{Z}_{n}$ is not an i.i.d. sequence.
 We experimented with these systems to analyze the capabilities of our method beyond its formal hypotheses.

-In Fig.~\ref{fig:ar_experiment}, we show the results of applying our method and both baselines using the same amount of samples ($n$) and parameters of the MI estimator ($\lambda$, $\mathbf{b}$, and $\mathbf{d}$; shown in Sec.~\ref{sec:experimental-setup}) to both ARX and NARX systems.
+In Figure~\ref{fig:ar_experiment}, we show the results of applying our method and both baselines using the same amount of samples ($n$) and parameters of the MI estimator ($\lambda$, $\mathbf{b}$, and $\mathbf{d}$; shown in Sec.~\ref{sec:experimental-setup}) to both ARX and NARX systems.
 We can see that the main observations discussed in Sec.~\ref{sec:numerical-discussion} remain valid for both systems.
 In particular, we get zero RIV under $\mathcal{H}_0$ and an increase of the RIV when moving away from $\delta=(0,0)$.
 We also observe an approximately isotropic monotonicity of the RIV for the ARX system; this is in contrast with the clear asymmetric pattern for the NARX system.
 This last asymmetric information pattern can be attributed to the non-linearities of the system.

-Moreover, we can still observe the inability of the Correlation method to identify non-trivial drifts (attributed to quadratic input-residual dependencies; see MAPC values for the NARX system at $\delta_1=0$) and the system-dependent non-zero minima of the RMSE method.
+Regarding the baselines, we can still observe the inability of the Correlation method to identify non-trivial drifts, which can be attributed to quadratic input-residual dependencies --~see MAPC values for the NARX system at $\delta_1=0$, e.g., $\delta=(0,-0.15)$ and $\delta=(0,0.15)$.
+Additionally, we can still observe the system-dependent non-zero minima of the RMSE method; these are $0.121\pm0.002$ and $0.168\pm0.002$ for the ARX and NARX systems, respectively.

 Our results for the AR systems demonstrate the practical potential of our method in realistic scenarios.
 This capability is especially useful for controlled systems, as they have an inherent temporal dependence embedded in their signals due to the control loop.
+Moreover, our results show how the baselines' limitations we mentioned in Sec.~\ref{sec:numerical-comparison} still hold on AR systems.